14 Hot and Juicy Facts About Nathan's Famous

 Nathan's original stand grew and grew, until it took up almost the entire block.
 But it wasn't until his son, Murray, took over the business in 1968 that Nathan's Famous began to extend the brand.
 A shrewd businessman, Murray established a chain of restaurants along with the packaged hot dog business.
 Today, there are more than 300 Nathan's Famous restaurants, and the hot dogs appear in supermarkets in all 50 states.

-6. Criminals and celebrities alike were big fans.
+6. Criminals and celebrities alike were big fans of Nathan's Famous.

 Frequent patrons to the Coney Island stand included Al Capone and Cary Grant (presumably not together), and President Franklin D. Roosevelt, who managed to serve Nathan's hot dogs to the King and Queen of England in 1939 as well as Winston Churchill and Joseph Stalin.
 Modern-day stars have continued the love.
 Barbra Streisand, for one, had them shipped to London for a dinner party.

-7. Nathan's used to own Kenny Rogers Roasters.
+7. Nathan's Famous used to own Kenny Rogers Roasters.

-8. Walter Matthau requested Nathan's at his funeral.
+8. Walter Matthau requested Nathan's Famous at his funeral.

 Although he died in California, the Grumpy Old Men star stayed loyal to his New York roots, requesting Nathan's hot dogs by name in his will.
 There were also fortune cookies, celebrating his Oscar-winning turn in Billy Wilder's The Fortune Cookie.

-9. The company almost went under in the '80s.
+9. Nathan's Famous almost went under in the '80s.

 After soaring through the '70s, when the company stock hit a high of $41 per share, the market for hot dogs grew stale, and Nathan's stock dwindled to $1 in 1981.
 Despite calls to further diversify the menu, Murray Handwerker stuck with the original hot dog, and slowly the company improved.
 In 1986, it sold its 20 stores and packaged products business to investment firm Equicorp for $19 million.